 Keld and I did not stop laughing until we crossed the last of the streams and entered Wahtwa lands.
 No man would get within a mile of the high priestess--the Angel of Death--without the head of the Wahtwa knowing.
 The Wahtwa would have scouts posted.
 If the Romans followed us, Keld and I would not have to face them alone.

 We dismounted at the stream and allowed the horses to drink.
 We filled our water-bladders, and I unrolled the stolen bundle so Keld could see our prize.
 We had gotten the best of the soldiers, barely, and we buried a portion of bread with three smooth stones in the soft earth near the stream as an offering of thanks to List for our good fortune.

 Unreleased energy pounding at my temples and pumped through my limbs as I told Keld of the fallen gold.
 He waved the tunic before him, pretending he was a Roman soldier chasing me.
-I grabbed the tunic from him and pretended to wrestle the imaginary soldier, punching red, wrangling the cloth...
+I grabbed the tunic from him and wrestled the imaginary soldier, punching red, wrangling the cloth...

 ...until it bit me.